ankur-manikandan/llm-chat-ui/README.md

 * GPT 3.5
 * GPT 4

-The code in this repo is inspired by marshmellow77.
-Checkout the [github repo](https://github.com/marshmellow77/streamlit-chatgpt-ui/tree/main).
+The code in this repo is inspired by Streamlit's [Build conversational apps tutorial](https://docs.streamlit.io/knowledge-base/tutorials/build-conversational-apps).

 # Instructions